 Evidently, content structure has been found to play a big part in voice search results, with FAQ pages appearing twice as much more than on desktop results.
 In addition to this, Google seems to source answers from substantive content, with sources having an average of 2,312 words.
 Average Google voice search results are shown to be simple ones, written in 9th grade level composition.
 So it appears that easy-to-digest content in terms of structure and writing style simply performs better for voice.

 And if you’re going for answers that go straight to the point anyway, it’s useful to know that getting your content to show up on Featured Snippets may bolster rankings for voice search.
-Search by voice statistics reveal that a little over 40% of results are also ones that wind up “featured” (which, if you remember, is one of the top SEO tips for 2019).
+Search by voice statistics reveal that a little over 40% of results are also ones that wind up “featured” (which, if you remember, is one of the top SEO tips for 2020).
 Even if you can’t hit that sweet spot, staying within top results matters.
-Highly ranked content on desktop tend to also appear in SERPs for voice search queries.
+Highly ranked content on desktop tends to also appear in SERPs for voice search queries.
 Around 75% of voice results rank in the top 3 for the same queries.

 These numbers were derived from a test conducted by Loup Ventures.
 Using Apple’s HomePod, Siri was asked a series of 800 questions.
 While Siri has shown more accuracy, it is still less accurate than Google Assistant.
 To further compare Siri and Google voice search numbers in terms of accuracy, Google Assistant answered 87.9% of questions correctly, surpassing Siri by over 10%.